monicapetrangeli/Python/README.md

-# Assignment 7
+# Assignment 5

-For the exercises of lecture 7 the library pandas is required.
-Run the following command at the beginning of the script: import pandas as pd
+For the exercises of lecture 5, the libraries json, pickle, and pandas are required.
+Additionally, modules like datetime and re are used for specific operations.
+Run the following commands at the beginning of the script to ensure necessary imports: import json
+import pickle
+import pandas as pd
+from datetime import datetime
+import re

-# Exercises outline
+# Exercises Outline
-1) Create a new column within the data set 'data' called professor_initials to store the initials of each professor, both first and last name.
-   First, the column professor is transformed into a string and split based on the gap between the first and last name.
-This is stored within the variable name.
-Then both the first and last name in the variable name are further split based on character.
-The first letter of the name and surname are extracted and added together and stored in the professor_initials column.
-2) Implement a join to combine data and 'courses_data' data frames.
-   An inner join is used to combine the 'courses_data' and 'data' data frames based on the column professor that both data frames have.
-3) Combine the df and df_courses data frames.
-   First, both 'data' and 'courses_data' are transformed into a pandas data frame and then merged based on the column professor.
-4) Create a new column called professor_last_name to store the extracted last name of each professor using string operations.
-   The column professor is transformed into a string, then split based on the space between the first and last names.
-Lastly the last name is extracted and stored in a new column called professor_last_name.
+1. Identify the number of annotations present within session_4 folder per month and year using the library os to access the files and datetime library to extrapolate the date and time portion of thr file's name.
+Then highlight which month has the largest number of annotations.
+2. Create a dictionary with each key representing the month while the value is a list of all annotations with their date corresponding the the key (month).
+  a. save the dictionary in json format and load it again to ensure a correct storage.
+   b. save the dictionary in pickle format and load it again to ensure a correct storage.
+   c.
+Create a new dictionary where for each annotation the key is the name and date as a datetime object.
+3. Print all annotations from oldest to newest based on the datetime portion of the file's name for all annotations in the second half of 2024.